LeonardoGuevara/mesapro/README.md

 The mesapro package requires several dependencies in order to be used in the Thorvald robots:

-1. Install ROS Melodic following the steps shown here [http://wiki.ros.org/melodic/Installation/Ubuntu]
+1. Install ROS Melodic following the steps shown [here](http://wiki.ros.org/melodic/Installation/Ubuntu).